biharygergo/card-estimator/src/cli/data/20240601_exploring-different-estimation-techniques.md

 ### Solutions:

-- Use anonymous voting tools to ensure independent input.
+- Use anonymous voting tools to ensure independent input (pro tip: PlanningPoker.live [supports anonymous voting](https://planningpoker.live/features)!)
 - Facilitate discussions in a way that encourages quieter team members to voice their opinions.
 - Rotate facilitators to prevent dominance by a single individual.